 🏥 Nursing Reflective Essay: Why Is It Important?

 A reflection is a practice of thinking through and interpreting your memories, experiences, and actions to understand yourself and learn from your analysis.
 Reflective writing also helps you develop critical thinking skills.
-Through writing an essay on the nursing profession, students are taught to identify what works well and what needs improvement.
+Students are taught to identify what works well and what needs improvement by writing an essay on the nursing profession.